bcdev/jpy/doc/modify.rst

 * ``src/test/java`` - Java API test cases

-After changing any source code just run setup again as indicated in the installation process.
+After changing any source code just run setup again as indicated in the :ref:`build` process.

 After changing signatures of native methods in ``src/main/java/org/jpy/PyLib.java``, you need to compile the Java classes